Greywater – turning waste into a resource

-However, it's important that any system you use for collecting and re-using greywater is properly installed and maintained.
-Greywater also needs to be kept away from human contact as there are possible detrimental effects on health (see 'Is greywater safe to re-use?' below).
+However, it's important that any system you use for collecting and reusing greywater is properly installed and maintained.
+Greywater also needs to be kept away from human contact as there are possible detrimental effects on health – see is greywater safe to reuse?

-You'll need to check with yoru local council before installing a system to collect and re-use greywater.
+You'll need to check with your local council before installing a system to collect and reuse greywater.

 What is greywater?

-The wastewater from your toilet or bidet is known as blackwater.
-You can't re-use it.
+The wastewater containing human waste is known as blackwater.
+You can't reuse it.
 It has to go into the mains sewage system or, if you have no connection to a mains sewage system, into an on-site sewage system.
-Kitchen wastewater is also unsuitable for re-use.

-Yes, if a system is properly installed and maintained.
-Expert advice is recommended.
-It is possible that greywater can contain faecal matter and microbes which are harmful to human health.
-Possible detrimental health effects can come about if drinking water becomes contaminated with greywater or there is direct contact with collected greywater that has become septic.
+Yes, if a system is properly installed and maintained – seek expert advice.
+It is possible that greywater can contain substances, dissolved metals, faecal matter and microbes which are harmful to human health.
+There may be detrimental health effects if drinking water becomes contaminated with greywater or there is direct contact with collected greywater that has become septic.